Experienced DWI Attorneys in Baton Rouge

-If you have been arrested for DUI/DWI in Southern Louisiana, it is extremely important that you speak with a knowledgeable Baton Rouge DWI defense lawyer as soon as possible after your arrest.
+If you have been arrested for DUI/DWI in South Louisiana, it is extremely important that you speak with a knowledgeable Baton Rouge DWI defense lawyer as soon as possible after your arrest.
 It is a criminal offense under Louisiana State law to operate a motor vehicle while under the influence of alcohol or another controlled substance.
-DUI/DWI charges entail serious negative consequences and may be punishable by imprisonment, driver’s license suspensions, probation, and many days of community service, amongst other penalties.
+DUI/DWI charges entail serious negative consequences and may be punishable by imprisonment, driver's license suspensions, probation, and many days of community service, amongst other penalties.

 Can You Refuse a Breath Test in Louisiana?